Atrial tachycardia

-Atrial tachycardia is a type of heart rhythm problem in which the heart's electrical impulse comes from an ectopic pacemaker (that is, an abnormally located cardiac pacemaker) in the upper chambers (atria) of the heart, rather than from the sinoatrial node, the normal origin of the heart's electrical activity.

-As with any other form of tachycardia (rapid heart beat), the underlying mechanism can be either the rapid discharge of an abnormal focus, the presence of a ring of cardiac tissue that gives rise to a circle movement (reentry), or a triggered rapid rhythm due to other pathological circumstances (as would be the case with some drug toxicities, such as digoxin toxicity).
+Atrial tachycardia is an umbrella term for an abnormal heart rhythm, specifically a subtype of Supraventricular tachycardia, in which the heart's electrical impulse begins in the upper chambers (atria), rather than from the sinoatrial node, which is the normal origin of the heart's electrical activity.
+As with any other form of tachycardia, the underlying mechanism can be from various triggers such as the rapid discharge of an abnormal focus, the presence of a ring of cardiac tissue that gives rise to a circle movement (reentry), or a triggered rapid rhythm due to other pathological circumstances, i.e. digoxin toxicity or Adverse drug reaction.